danrouse/beatsaber-quest-modding-guide/README.md

 }
 ```

+TODO: (from sc2ad) this isn't technically correct, INSTALL_HOOK_OFFSETLESS is where you install the hook in the correct place

 `INSTALL_HOOK_OFFSETLESS` is where you connect your hook code to the original method, using `il2cpp`.
 For this, you'll need to know the call path to the method, and the number of arguments it takes.
 If you want to hook `SomeClass::SomeMethod` which takes two args, then it'd look like this:
 ```c++
 INSTALL_HOOK_OFFSETLESS(MyHook, il2cpp_utils::FindMethodUnsafe("", "SomeClass", "SomeMethod", 2))